-Marcia Beckett: My advice is to take an in-person class.
+Marcia Beckett: My advice is to take an in-person class, or look for online art classes.
 I always learn something new while taking a class.

 Melissa T: My best advice for someone starting out is to try, try, try and to not worry about the end result as much as the process.

 Kim: Two things.
 First of all, when you don’t have a lot of money, don’t worry about getting expensive supplies before getting started.
 Just use what you have.
 Get those $5 markers at Target.
 Or that watercolor paper from the Dollar Store.
 The important thing is to create.
 As long as you’re doing that, you’re doing good.
 The second thing is paint for yourself.
 Don’t do it to impress others or to be looked at a certain way.
 Do it because you love it.
 Do it because your life isn’t complete unless you have an outlet for your artistry.

 Shari Welch: Not everyone will like what you create.
 Follow your heart and create what makes you happy the rest will fall in place.